 Vedic seers believed that unless acquired information wasn’t stored without distortion or personal bias, true understanding or knowledge wasn’t possible.
 Therefore, students were made to memorize the mantra (hymns) before they were given their true meaning.
 This was by far a better way to transfer knowledge from Shikshak (teacher), Acharya (professor) or Guru (Mentor) to Shishya (student).
 The Guru-Shishya parampara (tradition), which was the basis of education, was essentially in place not only because in absence of printing technology books weren’t available easily, but also because books on their own cannot explain fine nuances and can be open to misinterpretation without relevant context.
 So a shishya (student) would have to seek refuge in a shikshak, acharya or guru to learn anything that he may so desire.

 During the Vedic era, there were no real expectations from a student.
 The student did not pay hefty donations.
-Admissions to a shikshalaya (school), Vishwa Vidyalaya (university) or gurukul (guru’s family) were possible only through humility and merit.
-The student wouldn’t then have to do menial works at the guru’s home as a “seva” or service.
-And once the education was over “gurudakshina” or gifts to Guru were something shishyas would give in lieu for the skills they learned from the guru.
-Gurudakshina was given as the way of showing gratitude and ensuring that Guru was provided for so that the tradition of education would continue.
+Admissions to a Shikshalaya (school), Vishwa Vidyalaya (university) or gurukul (guru’s family) were possible only through humility and merit.
+The student wouldn’t then have to do menial works at the guru’s home as a “Seva” or service.
+And once the education was over “Gurudakshina” or gifts to Guru were something Shishyas would give in lieu of the skills they learned from the guru.
+Gurudakshina was given as a way of showing gratitude and ensuring that Guru was provided for so that the tradition of education would continue.
 It was not mandatory, the Dakshina given to the Guru was from the student’s own efforts based on the skills he had acquired while under the Guru.
 It was not a parental or ancestral wealth that was given.

 For most, the Guru was considered dearer than ones parents.
 In Gurupaduka Stotra, Adi Shankaracharya says “Life without guru is a sham… even if you’ve everything in the world without having the pleasure of touching the guru’s feet the bliss is seldom achieved.”
 But it’s important to note here that the guru (mentor) isn’t same as Shikshak or Acharya.
 While Shikshak or Acharya could also be a Guru; but it wasn’t possible until the material expectation of receiving something from the student was completely removed.
 The student was not a means of earning wealth for the Guru.
 Gurus were realised beings, quite capable of taking care of themselves in all spheres of life.